 Since 2012, Eliza has been a core member of the experimental music ensemble a.pe.ri.od.ic, which gave the American premiere of Tim Parkinson’s opera Time With People following a Fall 2016 residency at High Concept Labs.
 She has also appeared with the International Chamber Artists, Fonema Consort, Palomar, and Ensemble Dal Niente.
 In 2021, Eliza was awarded "Best Out of State" in the Piccolo division of the Utah Flute Association's Sonata Competition.

 Eliza holds degrees in flute performance from DePaul University and the University of Northern Iowa, where her principal teachers included Mary Stolper, Angeleita Floyd, and Torleif Ander.
 She particularly enjoys playing piccolo, and has coached extensively with the CSO’s Jennifer Gunn.

-In addition to her performing life, Eliza is an orchestra librarian for the Grant Park Symphony and AWR Music, where she enjoys the opportunity to organize and alphabetize everything in sight.
+In addition to her performing life, Eliza is an orchestra librarian for the Grant Park Orchestra and AWR Music, where she enjoys the opportunity to organize and alphabetize everything in sight.